grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 With the extra bilge pumps running, Captain Percy let Gregory and Bastian go stumble up to their racks to make another attempt at getting some sleep.
 And indeed, they slept through the next six hours or so of work while she, Owen, and Hemi did whatever they could to help Chips get the hull welded back together.
 Since only one person could weld at a time, Percy, Hemi, and Owen found themselves standing around smoking and drinking coffee more than actually working, so Percy eventually sent Hemi and Owen to their racks too.

 She needed sleep more than anyone.
 But she knew she would not be able to.
 Maybe once they got to the surface, but that seemed far off now --- both physically and temporally.
 She smoked up cigarillo after cup of coffee after cigarillo.
 When Chips needed something she was there, but mostly Chips had her own method and did not want help.
 When Chips disappeared below the surface it became totally silent in the cargo hold.
 Percy looked at her watch --- time had fallen to its knees and crawled forward only with desperate and gasping heaves.
-It took her more than an hour to realize that the water level had receded a bit, leaving an greasy black line on the pressure hull indicating its high-water mark.
+It took her more than an hour to realize that the water level had receded a bit, leaving a greasy black line on the pressure hull indicating its high-water mark.

 Percy allowed herself some small amount of hope.